Comparing Frec to other direct indexing providers

 Customization

 Customization is a key reason investors choose direct indexing, but Wealthfront limits your flexibility.
-You can exclude individual stocks but not entire sectors from your CRSP sleeve.
-In addition, you can’t add stocks.
+You can exclude individual stocks but not entire sectors from your US Total Market sleeve.
+In addition, you can only add certain ETFs or stocks.
 Dividends are automatically reinvested across your portfolio.

 With Frec, you can more precisely calibrate your exposure:

-• Choose any combination of the 13 index strategies to track.
-Exclude or add up to two sectors (with indices that have multiple sectors) in addition to 10 individual stocks
+- Choose any combination of the 14 index strategies to track.
+Exclude up to two sectors (with indices that have multiple sectors) in addition to adding or excluding 10 individual stocks.

 This level of customization allows you to get exposure to a variety of indices, manage sector concentrations, and control your dividend strategy to a degree Wealthfront can’t match.